 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
-Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
-Extensions to existing buildings Where an existing building is being extended and it has existing building services plant and systems that will be common to both the new extension and existing building, the criteria for energy metering cover the entire building.
+Refurbishment There are no additional or different criteria to those outlined above specirefurbishment projects.

+Extensions to Where an existing building is being extended and it has existing building existing buildings existing building, the criteria for energy metering cover the entire building.
 Fit Out Only Where the assessment stakeholder is a tenant within a landlord- owned/operated development with central plant provision, then the central plant must be assessed against the criteria of this issue.
-This is in addition to the provision of sub-metering of any other substantial uses within the tenant's space that are independent of other tenant units and common areas.
-Lighting & small power Due to traditional distribution methods, it can be difficult to cost-effectively separate lighting and small power.
+This is in addition to the provision of sub-metering of any other substantial uses within the tenant's space that are independent of other tenant units and common areas. opace that are independent of ether tenant and eenimen areas.
+Lighting & small Due to traditional distribution methods, it can be difficult to cost-effectively power separate lighting and small power.
 It is acceptable, within a single floor, for lighting and small power to be combined for metering purposes, provided that sub-metering is provided for each floor plate.
 Other major Other major energy-consuming items, depending on the building type, might energy- include, for example, plant used for swimming or hydrotherapy pools, kitchen consuming items plant, cold storage plant, laboratory plant, sterile services equipment, transportation systems (e.g. lifts & escalators) drama studios and theatres with large lighting rigs.
-See also CIBSE TM39: Building Energy Metering Modular boiler Where the building uses a modular system and the rated input power of the systems lead boiler is less than the figure in Table 10 Size of plant for which separate metering would be required (Additional Information), but greater than 10kW (see Additional Information), sub-metering of the lead boiler is still required to comply with the criteria of this issue.
+See also CIBSE TM39: Building Energy Metering 51 Modular boiler Where the building uses a modular system and the rated input power of the systems lead boiler is less than the figure in Table 10 Size of plant for which separate metering would be required(Additional Information), but greater than 10kW (see Additional Information), sub-metering of the lead boiler is still required to comply with the criteria of this issue.
 Accessible The energy meters must be located in an area of the building that allows for meters easy access to facilitate regular monitoring and readings by the buildings staff and facilities manager.
 Typically this will be the plant room, main distribution room or control room (where BMS is installed).
+Existing BMS For an assessment of a data centre/unit on an existing site/building, to achieve the credit the assessed building's services and controls must be compatible and integrated with any existing BMS in operation on that site/building.

 Req.
-Design Stage Post Construction Stage All Specification document or technical drawings confirming: Energy-consuming systems and their rated outputs Metering arrangements for each system, type and location of meter specified.
+Design Stage Post Construction Stage 1 Specification document or technical drawings confirming: Energy-consuming systems and their rated outputs Metering arrangements for each system, type and location of meter specified.
 If applicable, scope of BMS and its energy-monitoring capability.
 Assessor's building/site inspection and photographic evidence confirming: Location and labelling/function of the individual sub-meters or BMS.
+2-4 A copy of the specification confirming: A description of the type and scope of the BMS and its level of control.
+Where using an existing BMS to demonstrate compliance, a written description from the client/building occupier confirming: The type and scope of the BMS and its level of control.
+Assessor's building/site inspection and photographic evidence confirming: Existence of a compliant BMS.